All Saints Church, Theddlethorpe: Interior

 Both arcades have five bays and are carried on octagonal piers.
 Incorporated into the fabric of the north wall are 12th-century stone fragments carved with chevrons, and beaked voussoirs.
 The roof of the nave is decorated with fleurons, and the coats of arms of the church donors.
 In the east wall of the south aisle is a medieval altar slab carved with crosses.
 Above it is a stone reredos decorated with quatrefoils, fleurons, human heads, and pinnacles.
 On the north walls of both aisles are fragments of painted texts.
 In the north aisle is another medieval altar slab, a bracket for a statue, and a doorway leading to the rood loft.
 The south wall of the chancel contains a triple sedilia and a piscina, and on its east wall are brackets for statues carved with human heads.
 There are fragments of 15th-century glass in the south aisle windows.
 The altar rails date from the 18th century, and the marble altar was given to the church in 1717.
 The chancel screen dates from the 15th century and is in seven bays.
 The pulpit and lectern are from the 19th century.
-There is another pulpit at the back of the church dating from the 17th century; this is in carved oak and was formerly in Skidbrooke Church.
+There is another pulpit at the back of the church dating from the 17th century; this is in carved oak and was formerly in St Botolph's Church, Skidbrooke, to the north.
 The 16th-century pews are carved with poppyheads.
 The octagonal font is from the 15th century, and is decorated with quatrefoils, fleurons and human heads; it has a wooden 18th-century cover.
 In the church are memorials, including a brass dated 1424, 18th-century wall plaques, and a marble monument dated 1727.